Click on each of the topics below to learn more and find useful resources.

 📖 For further information, read our guide to: Capital Gains Tax in Spain

-💰 Visa Application Costs
+💰 Non-Lucrative Visa Application Costs

 Applying for Spain’s Non‑Lucrative Visa comes with several basic costs, the actual costs will depend on your personal circumstances: